 - A. Recall.
-The Registered Voters of the Tribe shall have the right to recall the Tribal Ogema, any member of the Tribal Council, an Election Board Member or a Tribal Judge or Appellate Judge by filing a recall petition with the Election Board.
+The Registered Voters of the Tribe shall have the right to recall the Tribal Ogema, any member of the Tribal Council an Election Board Member or a Tribal Court Judge or a Justice of the AppellateCourt by filing a recall petition with the Election Board.
 The petition must be signed by at least twenty-five percent (25%) of the Registered Voters of the Tribe.
-The Election Board shall verify and approved or deny the petition within thirty (30) days of receipt.
+The Election Board shall verify and approved or deny the petition within (30) days of receipt.
 At least fifty percent (50%) of the verified signatures on the petition must be Registered Voters who are eligible to vote in the Election of the Tribal Council member now subject to recall. - B. The Election Board shall conduct a recall Election within ninety (90) days of the Election Board's verification and approval of the petition and its signatures in accordance with Article X, Section 2 of the Constitution.